Tell Me Your Story, and here is a little bit of mine

 I wear many hats as a therapist.
 My job is to encourage, hold hope, guide, listen, validate, ponder, co-construct, laugh with you, and solve problems together.
 I don’t believe in therapy homework.
 No thought logs, tracking emotions, or

 anything like that.
-I believe that if you’re paying to speak with a professional, that comes with certain perks, like not having to do the work on your own.
 I also think it can be quite miserable and counter-productive for people to focus on their negative emotions too much.
-What you water, grows.
+What you water, grows

 My job as a therapist is not to tell you what is wrong with you, or to diagnose you, or to tell you what to do.
 It is often the case that people do a very good job of telling themselves what is wrong already.
 It is also often the case that people know what it is that they need to do, but they don’t do it.
 My job is to explore this area with you by asking good questions, and by providing understanding through stories.

-I live in Mississauga with my wife, Stella, our son, Alex, and our bengal cat, Milo.
-I train Brazilian Jiu Jitsu (BJJ) as a hobby, and I hold a purple belt in this art.
-I compete at local tournaments from time to time because I believe that it is healthy for all of us to voluntarily push ourselves outside of our comfort zones.
+I live in Woodbridge with my wife, Stella, our son, Alex, our daughter, Sofia, and our bengal cat, Milo.
+I train Brazilian Jiu Jitsu (BJJ) as a hobby, and I hold a brown belt in this art.
+Prior to becoming a father, I competed at local tournaments because I believe that it is healthy for all of us to voluntarily push ourselves outside of our comfort zones.
 I love to cook, read, listen to podcasts and audio books, and study therapeutic approaches.
-My weekends are typically spent with Stella finding fun activities to engage in with our son, Alex.
+My weekends are typically spent with Stella finding fun activities to engage in with our kids.